 Most businesses are beset by numerous challenges today such as shorter customer tolerence times, high-quality expectations, short product life cycles, uncertain demand and supply, high costs, and margin pressures.
 What can help them succeed amidst these challenges is to execute an effective supply chain management process, and demand forecasting can form the foundation on which businesses can execute their supply chain systems, from procurement and inventory and warehouse management to distribution management.

 Making accurate forecasts has always been a pain point for businesses.
 But with artificial intelligence (AI) and machine learning (ML), they can make specific predictions.
-In its report, Hype Cycle for Artificial Intelligence, 2018, global research firm Gartner found that ML is at the peak of inflated expectations and is central to supply chain analytics in the future.
+In its report, Gartner Hype Cycle for Artificial Intelligence, 2019, global research firm Gartner found that ML is at the peak of inflated expectations and is central to supply chain analytics in the future.

 Challenges in traditional forecasting